 Where does the word gehenna come from?
 You probably know, right?
 It is the Valley of the Sons of Hinnom - the Ge Hinnom valley near Jerusalem.
 It was also called Topheth in the Bible.
 And in this place, the idolatrous kings of Israel set up a place for human sacrifices.
 There they burned children as sacrifices to the devil.
 There stood a huge idol, with an open bull's head, inside which there was an oven where they threw living children and burned them.
 And Topheth was destroyed by King Josiah.
 In that place, the priests were killed right on those altars.
 I think this is just.
 They themselves were given last to the devil, so that he would devour his own victims.
 And on the site of the shrine, a public garbage dump was established, where they threw the corpses of executed people who were denied burial.
 And to prevent an epidemic there, a fire constantly burned there forever.
 The Valley of Topheth is located on the left side of the Mount of Olives.
 From the side of the Mount of Olives, the Valley of the Sons of Hinnom goes off to the left.
 Such a huge terrible valley, and there fire always burned, and there lay corpses from which worms crawled out.

-"Then they will go out and look at the corpses of the people who have rebelled against Me; for their worm will not die and their fire will not be quenched; and they will be an abhorrence to all mankind."
-(Book of the Prophet Isaiah: 66; 24)
+"And they shall go forth and look upon the corpses of the men who have transgressed against Me.
+For their worm does not die, and their fire is not quenched.
+They shall be an abhorrence to all flesh" (Isaiah 66:24).

 These are the last words of the book of the prophet Isaiah.
 This awaits the apostates - their eternal fire.

-Also the Bible calls this place of torment the "furnace of fire" (Gospel of Matthew: 13; 50): "and will throw them into the furnace of fire; in that place there will be weeping and gnashing of teeth."
-(Gospel of Matthew: 13; 50)
+Also the Bible calls this place of torment the "furnace of fire" (Matthew 13:50): "and will cast them into the furnace of fire.
+There will be wailing and gnashing of teeth" (Matthew 13:50).

 By the way, in these places, why is the word "furnace" used like this?
 Not only in the sense of fire.
 How is a furnace different from a valley?
 A furnace is a confined space.
 You understand, right?
 It's a certain limitation, right?
 God will limit the movement of fire.

 And this place is also called "outer darkness".
-This is (Gospel of Matthew: 8; 12), (Gospel of Matthew: 22; 13), (Gospel of Matthew: 25; 30), there are actually many of these places.
+This is (Matthew 8:12), (Matthew 22:13), (Matthew 25:30), there are actually many of these places.
 What does "outer" mean?
 The word "outer" means "external".
 From the word "outside", i.e., "external".
 That's why the oprichniki were called "kromeshniki" by the people.
 The word "oprich" is the same as "krome".
 It's the same thing.
 Therefore they were called "kromeshniki" or "oprichniki".
 That is, these people will be outside the communion of the righteous.
 As Saint John Chrysostom said: "I think that the places of torment will be separated from the place of the righteous."
 In a certain sense, the Valley of the Dead Sea somehow correlates with the place of torment - the sea of sin - the sea of evil - the lowest place on planet Earth of all dry land.
 There is no lower place than the Dead Sea.
 And it is the sea of death, and the sea of cursed cities.
 And the Valley of the Sons of Hinnom flows into it, which is most interesting.
 The Valley of Gehenna passes through the Kidron Valley and flows into the Dead Sea.
 So it's logical, if we correlate geography, it will be clear that from under the throne of God a river of fire flows, goes right through the Valley of the Sons of Hinnom, catches up the rebellious sinners, and washes them into the lake burning with fire and brimstone.

 Also Scripture speaks of a lake burning with fire and brimstone.
 People and angels who are thrown there will be tormented day and night forever and ever.
 And in another place it is said: "they have no rest".

-"And the smoke of their torment goes up forever and ever; they have no rest day and night, those who worship the beast and his image, and whoever receives the mark of his name."
-(Revelation: 14; 11)
+"And the smoke of their torment ascends forever and ever; and they have no rest day or night, who worship the beast and his image, and whoever receives the mark of his name" (Revelation 14:11).

 Scripture directly says that those people who departed from God, those who did not accept grace, will be tormented forever.